GUIpsp/Modular-Force-Field-System/README.md

 * Modify
 * Derive Code

-from this mod given you give permission to the original author(s).
+this mod given you give credits to the original author(s).

 This intellectual property is licensed under the following copyright:
 Modular Force Field System Public License (Modified MMPL)